MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/configure-sharepoint-store-settings.md

 3. Next to **App Purchases**, do one of the following:

-  - Select **Yes** if you want users to be able to get free, trial, or paid third-party apps from the SharePoint store.
+  - If you want users to be able to get free, trial, or paid third-party apps from the SharePoint store, select **Yes**.

-  - Select **No** if you do not want users to be able to get third-party apps.
+  - If you do not want users to be able to get third-party apps, select **No**.

 ## View or manage app requests
 <a name="__top"> </a>